bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 # Security considerations

 ## Integrity

-This protocol is intended to provide the backend with a strong guarantee of integrity for the metadata written by the load balancer.
+This protocol is intended to provide both parties with a strong guarantee of integrity for the metadata they receive.
 For example, an active attacker cannot take metadata intended for one stream and attach it to another, because each stream will have a unique ClientHello, and the metadata is bound to the ClientHello by AEAD.

 One exception to this protection is in the case of an attacker who deliberately reissues identical ClientHello messages.
 An attacker who reuses a ClientHello can also reuse the metadata associated with it, if they can first observe the EncryptedProxyData transferred between the load balancer and the backend.
 This could be used by an attacker to reissue data originally generated by a true client (e.g. as part of a 0-RTT replay attack), or it could be used by a group of adversaries who are willing to share a single set of client secrets while initiating different sessions, in order to reuse metadata that they find helpful.

 As such, the backend SHOULD treat this metadata as advisory.

 ## Confidentiality

-This protocol is intended to maintain confidentiality of the metadata transferred between the load balancer and backend, currently consisting of the ESNI plaintext and the client IP address.
+This protocol is intended to maintain confidentiality of the metadata transferred between the load balancer and backend, especially the ESNI plaintext and the client IP address.
 An observer between the client and the load balancer does not observe this protocol at all, and an observer between the load balancer and backend observes only ciphertext.

 However, an adversary who can monitor both of these links can easily observe that a connection from the client to the load balancer is shortly followed by a connection from the load balancer to a backend, with the same ClientHello.
 This reveals which backend server the client intended to visit.
 In many cases, the choice of backend server could be the sensitive information that ESNI is intended to protect.